SathyaBhat/sathyasays.com/content/posts/2010-10-06-removing-file-named-rf-in-unix.md

   - tutorials

 ---
-> I did something crazy at some point that created a file called &#8220;-rf&#8221; on my filesystem.
+> I did something crazy at some point that created a file called "-rf" on my filesystem.
 Now I can't figure out how to delete it.
 >
 > I've tried:
 >